-Limiting class size to 50 people would severely inhibit WCI's ability to offer of FREE concealed carry license class to all those who seek to attend.
+Limiting class size to 50 people would severely inhibit WCI’s ability to offer of FREE concealed carry license class to all those who seek to attend.
 Many of our classes are smaller than 50 people.
 Other classes in which we have access to large venues very well suited to larger classes often seat up to 200 people.
-Those venue's have theater style seating and top-notch audio-visual capabilities.
-Microphones are available for attendee's to ask questions and the instructors stick around for as long as needed afterwards to answer any other questions people have.
+Those venues have theater-style seating and top-notch audio-visual capabilities.
+Microphones are available for attendees to ask questions and the instructors stick around for as long as needed afterward to answer any other questions people have.
 We believe the government should not arbitrarily limit class size to 50 people but instead leave it up to individual organizations to determine an appropriate class size depending on the venue and resources they have available.

 This is our last chance to get these permanent rules changed.
 PLEASE take a few seconds to call, write, or email governor Walker and ask him to send the proposed permanent rules for Act 35 that would arbitrarily limit class size to 50 people back to the DOJ.
 Ask Governor Walker to ask the DOJ to remove the 50 person limit before resubmitting them to him for approval.